gombru/gombru.github.io/_posts/2018-04-03-ranking_loss.markdown

 Ranking Losses functions are very flexible in terms of training data: We just need a similarity score between data points to use them.
 That score can be binary (similar / dissimilar).
 As an example, imagine a face verification dataset, where we know which face images belong to the same person (similar), and which not (dissimilar).
 Using a Ranking Loss function, we can train a CNN to infer if two face images belong to the same person or not.

-To use a Ranking Loss function we first **extract features** from two (or three) input data points, until we get an embedded representation for each of them.
-Then, we define a metric function to **measure the similarity** between those representations, for instance euclidian distance.
+To use a Ranking Loss function we first **extract features from two (or three) input data points and get an embedded representation** for each of them.
+Then, we define a metric function to **measure the similarity between those representations**, for instance euclidian distance.
 Finally, we **train the feature extractors to produce similar representations for both inputs, in case the inputs are similar, or distant representations for the two inputs, in case they are dissimilar**.
 We don’t even care about the values of the representations, only about the distances between them.
 However, **this training methodology has demonstrated to produce powerful representations** for different tasks.